Land categorisation and the land management framework

 - Excluded land

-For the remaining categories, Category 1 - Exempt land and Category 2 - Regulated land, landholders can determine which category of land applies to their land but must consider the criteria shown in Table 1 below.
+For the remaining categories, Category 1 - Exempt land and Category 2 - Regulated land, you can determine which category of land applies to your land but you must consider the criteria shown in the table below.

 Table 1 - Criteria that applies to each land category